 Knocking fish on the head with one or more sharp blows is the easiest method of humane killing.
 The iki jime process requires more precision, but results in the lowest levels of stress to the fish and improves eating quality.

-Diagrams on this website pinpoint the exact location of the brain (shown by the white markers) of several of the most popular freshwater, estuary and offshore fish species targeted by anglers in Australia.
+Diagrams on this website pinpoint the exact location of the fish brain (shown by the white markers) of over 150 of the most popular freshwater, estuary and offshore fish species targeted by anglers in Australia, New Zealand, SE Asia, the Americas, Europe and Asia.

 Tip 4- Temperature